Public API Changes in Aspose.Cells 8.8.3

 Support for ActiveX Controls

-Aspose.Cells for Java 8.8.3 has exposed the addActiveXControl method that allows to add an ActiveX control to the ShapeCollection.
-The aforementioned method requires 7 parameters to specify the control type, location to place the control and size of the control.
-The type can be specified using the ControlType enumeration with following possible values.
+Aspose.Cells for Java 8.8.3 has exposed the addActiveXControl method that allows you to add an ActiveX control to the ShapeCollection.
+The aforementioned method requires seven parameters to specify the control type, the location to place the control, and the size of the control.
+The type can be specified using the ControlType enumeration with the following possible values.

 1. ControlType.CHECK_BOX